Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration: Introduction

-We describe the \ac{MW}, \ac{LMC}, and N4258 Cepheid data in~\cref{sec:data}, and develop the Bayesian forward model in~\cref{sec:methods}. \Cref{sec:results} presents the fiducial posteriors and model validation, while \cref{sec:discussion} discusses the implications for $H_0$. \Cref{sec:conclusion} concludes.
-Throughout, $\mathcal{N}(x \mid \mu,\, \sigma)$ denotes the univariate normal density with mean $\mu$ and standard deviation $\sigma$, generalised to $\mathcal{N}(\bm{x} \mid \bm{\mu},\, \bm{\Sigma})$ for the multivariate case with covariance matrix $\bm{\Sigma}$; $x \hookleftarrow \mathcal{N}(\mu,\, \sigma^2)$ indicates that $x$ is drawn from the corresponding distribution; $\Phi$ is the standard normal \ac{CDF}; and all logarithms are base-$10$.
+We describe the \ac{MW}, \ac{LMC}, and N4258 Cepheid data in~\cref{sec:data}, and develop the Bayesian forward model in~\cref{sec:methods}. \Cref{sec:results} presents the baseline posteriors and model validation, while \cref{sec:discussion} discusses the implications for $H_0$. \Cref{sec:conclusion} concludes.
+Throughout, $\mathcal{N}(x \mid \mu,\, \sigma^2)$ denotes the univariate normal density with mean $\mu$ and variance $\sigma^2$, generalised to $\mathcal{N}(\bm{x} \mid \bm{\mu},\, \bm{\Sigma})$ for the multivariate case with covariance matrix $\bm{\Sigma}$; $x \hookleftarrow \mathcal{N}(\mu,\, \sigma^2)$ indicates that $x$ is drawn from the corresponding distribution; $\Phi$ is the standard normal \ac{CDF}; and all logarithms are base-$10$.